Call us: (877) 283-7882 | Monday–Friday: 8:00 AM–4:30 PM ET

 How Are HIV and AIDS Diagnosed?

-This test is done to see if you are infected with HIV.
+This HIV blood test is done to see if you are infected with the virus.
 If this test is positive, another more specific blood test is done to confirm the results.

 Questions regarding online blood testing or how to order a lab test?Speak with One of Our Representatives: 1-877-283-7882